Pisit-Janthawee/DL-BinaryClassification-Tuberculosis-Prediction/README.md

   - **Utilization of Results**: Serve model prediction as API and Integration of the Deep Learning model into healthcare systems for automated Tuberculosis screening from chest X-ray images.

   - **Benefits of this Project**:
+    - Improved my first deep learning study by applying the concepts from the Machine Learning Specialization by Andrew Ng, while simultaneously leveraging my object-oriented programming (OOP) skills to enhance MLOps practices for the project.
     - Automated and efficient Tuberculosis detection from chest X-ray images.
     - Early diagnosis leads to timely medical interventions and improved patient outcomes.
     - Utilization of cutting-edge Deep Learning technology in healthcare for predictive analytics.